CHAPTER 15. Delaware Welfare Employment Program

 (d) The maximum number of program participants that any employer may utilize at one time shall not exceed 10 percent of the total number of the employer’s employees in the State, but any employer may utilize one participant.
 The Secretary may waive this limitation in special circumstances.

 (e) The Department shall assign available jobs on the basis of a preference schedule developed by the Department.
-In consultation with the participant, the Department shall try to match the prior training and education, work profile and desires of the participant with the needs of an employer when making a placement; provided, however, that non-cooperation by the participant shall give rise to sanctions pursuant to § 1508 of this chapter and §§ 512 and 518 of this title.
+In consultation with the participant, the Department shall try to match the prior training and education, work profile and desires of the participant with the needs of an employer when making a placement; provided, however, that non-cooperation by the participant shall give rise to sanctions pursuant to §§ 512, 518, and 1508 of this title.

 (f) Either the employer or the participant may terminate a placement by contacting the appropriate Department office.
 If a participant terminates a placement with good cause, the Department shall reassess the needs and skills of the participant and determine an appropriate course of action, such as whether to place the participant in another private sector job, another Program placement, a work force job, or a job training or educational program.
-If a participant terminates a placement without good cause, the participant shall be subject to sanctions established pursuant to § 1508 of this chapter and §§ 512 and 518 of this title.
+If a participant terminates a placement without good cause, the participant shall be subject to sanctions established pursuant to §§ 512, 518, and 1508 of this title.
 If an employer terminates a placement with good cause, the Department may, at the employer’s request, provide the employer with another participant.
 If an employer terminates a placement without good cause, such employer may be precluded from further participation in the Program and shall be permitted to participate subsequently only upon application to the Department and a determination by the Department that the employer is likely to comply with the Program’s rules and regulations.